Skip to content

 Who is this guide for?

-The lightweight LSAT is primarily designed for students who feel stuck or frustrated with their current approach.
-But it does not assume you have any knowledge about the test.
+The lightweight LSAT is designed for students who are frustrated with their current way of approaching the LSAT.
+It doesn't assume you have any knowledge of the LSAT, but it will be most useful for someone who already has some experience studying.

 How is the LSAT different than other tests?

+Knowledge-based tests are easier to study for.
 On a knowledge-based test, each wrong answer teaches you a concrete lesson you can apply on future tests.
+The more questions you do, the more you learn.

 Example of a knowledge-based lesson